We send millions of them every year by post, hand, or digitally – but how many of us know where Christmas cards came from?

-These cards give huge sentiment at the festive season, to family, friends, colleagues or customers, each with their special message.
+Nearly all of us give out Christmas cards during the festive season, to family, friends, colleagues, or customers, each with their own unique and special message.
 But do you know the origins?
 Well, eCard Shack has picked out some of the most interesting facts about Christmas cards.

 So, whether you’re curious or want to gain some extra points on a quiz, these nine facts will open your eyes to how these cards came about.
 We’ll also discuss the 21st-century version of Christmas cards – ecards – and why you should choose them this year.